natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 For clarity, consider a simple floating-point number variable that needs a self-documenting name.
 The variable name could:
 1. Describe what it **is**, in the sense of 'how it was constructed'.
 For example, a variable computed from the sum some financial transactions could be called `sum_of_transactions`.
 2. Describe what it will be **used for**.
 For example, if the variable is fed into a function that ultimately generates a financial statement, then an appropriate name could be `sum_for_statement_generator`.
 3. Describe what is **is**, in the sense of 'what it means, in the context of the problem domain'.
-For example, the variable _actually_ represents net profit, then an obvious candidate name would be `net_profit`.
+For example, if the variable _actually_ represents net profit, then an obvious candidate name would be `net_profit`.

 Options 1 and 2 are the easiest to work with.
 Either one would likely add _considerably_ more value than a vague variable name such as `val`.